 The TIAA/CREF plans are 403(b) savings plans.
 Employees may contribute from 1% to 96% of their salary to TIAA/CREF accounts on a before-tax basis.
 A variety of investment accounts are available.

 All BYU–Hawaii employees (except student employees who qualify a FICA exempt) participate in the Social Security System.
 BYU–Hawaii and each employee contribute 6.2% of the employee's eligible earnings (up to the annual Social Security maximum).
 Additionally, BYU-H and each employee contribute 1.45% for the Medicare tax and this amount is on all eligible earnings (no limit).
 There is an additional .9% tax for high wage earners (please consult your tax advisor).
 Social Security provides the following benefits to participants: retirement income, disability income, death benefit, and Medicare.

-Employees hired after May 1, 2010 must have completed six months of full-time employment before becoming eligible for tuition benefits.
-After personnel have completed one year of full-time employment, their spouse and dependent children may be eligible for tuition benefits.
-Spouses are eligible for a full tuition benefit for an unlimited number of credit hours.
+Employees hired after May 1, 2010, must have completed six months of full-time employment before becoming eligible for tuition benefits.
+After personnel has completed one year of full-time employment, their spouse and dependent children may be eligible for tuition benefits.
+Spouses are eligible for a full-tuition benefit for an unlimited number of credit hours.
 Dependent children are eligible for a half-tuition benefit for undergraduate work only, regardless of marital status.
 Benefits for dependent children cease when they receive an undergraduate degree, accumulate 152 credit hours, or reach age 30, whichever occurs first.
-(Included credits taken from BYU–Provo, Idaho, and LDS Business College).
+(Included credits were taken from BYU–Provo, Idaho, and LDS Business College).

 Flexible Spending Account

 Deseret Mutual offers a program for a reserve spending account that allows a person to pay, with pretax dollars, some dependent care, and medical/dental out of pocket expenses not covered by the employee benefit plans.

 - Time off due to death in the family